Dennis Schroder Impressed By Lakers, Seeks 'Fair' Contract Extension

 Dennis Schroder is off to a hot start of his Los Angeles Lakers career after becoming arguably the team’s biggest move of the offseason.

-The guard has made an impact on both ends of the floor, averaging 17.6 points, 5.2 rebounds and 5.2 assists per game.
-The runner=up of last year’s Sixth Man of the Year Award also proved his desire to start in the point guard position is well-justified.
+The guard has made an impact on both ends of the floor, averaging 15.8 points, 4.1 rebounds and 5.0 assists per game.
+The runner-up of last year’s Sixth Man of the Year Award also proved his desire to start in the point guard position is well-justified.

 The Lakers reportedly traded for Schroder with an intent of keeping him in the organization’s long-term plans.
 L.A. is said to have even offered a contract extension before the start of the season, but it was turned down.